Work, volunteering and mental illness

 Can I get this service?

-NHS secondary mental health services generally support people with severe or complex mental health symptoms and conditions such as psychosis, bi-polar, addiction or personality disorder.
+NHS secondary mental health services generally support people with severe or complex mental health symptoms and conditions.
+They can help people who live with a range of conditions.
+But common ones are schizophrenia and other psychosis conditions, bipolar disorder and personality disorders.

 What support can I get?